AOSSIE-Org/OpenPeerChat-flutter/README.md

  Once the message has been delivered, it'll be marked as delivered.

 ### To-Do
+- Each message should be broken into pieces and be able to assemble at destination

 - when the message reaches its intended destination, it should be reassembled and displayed, and a response must be sent to the sender telling it that the message has been delivered

 - Refining User interface .